Installing JavaFX

 Running without VM Arguments

-If you run a JavaFX Application without the VM Arguments, you’ll get the following error message:
+If you run a JavaFX Application without the VM arguments, you’ll get the following error message or something similar:

 JavaFX runtime components are missing, and are required to run this application